Virtual-Viking-Longship/Ship-Annotations/annotations/stay.md

 _**stag** n., pl. stög_ (Old Norse) [citations: [prose](https://onp.ku.dk/onp/onp.php?o74925)/[poetry](https://lexiconpoeticum.org/m.php?p=lemma&i=78815)]

-A rope connecting and supporting the top of the mast to the forestem of the ship.
-The stays support a mast's weight forward and aft, while the shrouds support its weight from side to side.
+A strong rope supporting the mast by connecting the top of the mast to a stem of the hull.
+The stays support the  mast forward and aft, while the shrouds support it from side to side.

 <div align="center">